-An Ultimate SEO Checklist for Your Private Practice
+SEO For Therapists: The Ultimate SEO Checklist for Private Practices

 So, what exactly is SEO?

 You’ve likely heard of Search Engine Optimization, and that it’s important.
-But you probably don’t know how or why it’s important, or there’s so much techy jargon that your eyes gloss over while trying to read about the benefits in all its glory.
+But you probably might not know how or why it’s important, or there’s so much techy jargon that your eyes gloss over while trying to read about the benefits in all its glory.

 Psst… if you haven’t, check out our quick and easy SEO breakdown here.

 While many people may think that free traffic is the reason to optimize your website, the main purpose of SEO is really for potential clients who are looking for your services to find you, through specific and high-intent searches through search browsers.

 Imagine this scenario: John, who has been feeling overwhelmed and stressed lately, decides to seek therapy to help alleviate his mental burden.
 Being technologically inclined, he turns to his favorite search engine and enters a query like “therapist in my area” or “therapist specializing in stress management.”
 Now, as a therapist, your ultimate goal is to be among the top search results that John sees, right?
 This is where SEO comes into play.

 By implementing effective SEO strategies, you can increase the visibility of your therapy website in search engine results pages (SERPs).
 This means that when someone like John searches for therapy-related keywords, your website will have a higher chance of appearing on the first page of search results.
 And let’s face it, most people rarely venture beyond the first page when conducting an online search.